Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-The dependence of the dynamics on nonreciprocity strength becomes clear when comparing the cases of weak and strong antisymmetric couplings, $g_{AB}=-g_{BA}=\delta$, which do \textit{not} coincide with EPs.
 For weak nonreciprocity ($\delta = -2.5$), almost fully synchronized chiral motion emerges.
-The particles form large, rotating single-species clusters as seen in the snapshot in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(e), and for other particle numbers in \cite{SM}.
-Particles in the same cluster are fully synchronized \cite{SM}, while particles of different species are phase-locked [Fig.~\ref{fig:synchronization_over_time_paper}(b)].
-The periodicity of $\varphi(t)$ reflects the continuous change of cluster polarization in \textit{either} counterclockwise or clockwise direction.
-This highly periodic and synchronized rotational motion leads to the distribution $\mathcal{P}(\Omega^i_{\rm s})$ shown in Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(a).
-Due to synchronization, the width of $\mathcal{P}(\Omega^i_{\rm s})$ is reduced compared to the purely noise-induced Gaussian case (orange line).
+The particles form two large, rotating single-species clusters as seen in the snapshot in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(e), and for other particle numbers in Supplementary Note 1.
+For $\delta < 0$, $A$-particles want to antialign with $B$-particles, whereas $B$-particles want to align with $A$-particles.
+As a result, all $A$-particles form part of the same big cluster.
+The time-evolution of the polarization, shown in Fig.~\ref{fig:synchronization_over_time_paper}(b), indicates that these $A$-particles are nearly fully synchronized (with $\langle P_{A} \rangle = 0.98$).
+On the other hand, particles of species $B$ are slightly less synchronized (with $\langle P_{B} \rangle = 0.8$).
+As seen exemplarily from the snapshot in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(e), full synchronization of $B$-particles is inhibited by the trapping of some of the $B$-particles within the $A$-cluster.
+The physical mechanism underlying the trapping is based on the strong alignment between same-species particles, in contrast to the relatively weak interspecies couplings: a single $B$-particle stays absorbed into an $A$-cluster, where it readily follows the $A$-cluster's motion.
+In contrast, a single $A$-particle tends to move away from $B$-clusters and does not become trapped inside them.
+This mechanism is schematically visualized in the ``Trapping mechanism'' subsection in the Methods.
+The periodicity of $\varphi_A(t)$ and $\varphi_B(t)$ reflects the continuous change of cluster polarization in \textit{either} counterclockwise or clockwise direction.
+Since single-species clusters would exhibit flocking behavior in the absence of the other species, the typical rotation period of the clusters (and thus the spontaneous chirality) in this regime is determined by the time it takes for clusters of different species to encounter each other again.
+Importantly, $\varphi_A(t)$ and $\varphi_B(t)$ are phase-shifted at all times, which indicates that particles of different species are phase-locked.
+As expected from continuum analyses \cite{fruchart_2021_non-reciprocal_phase_transitions}, the phase shift persists over time and depends on the interspecies coupling strengths [see Supplementary Note 2].
+The overall highly periodic and synchronized rotational motion leads to the distribution $\mathcal{P}(\Omega^i_{\rm s}\,\tau)$ shown in Fig.~\ref{fig:distribution_spontaneous_chirality_paper}(a).
+Due to synchronization, the width of $\mathcal{P}(\Omega^i_{\rm s}\,\tau)$ is reduced compared to the purely noise-induced Gaussian case (orange line).
 The mean of the distribution (black dashed line) is shifted to a non-zero value, signifying a bias towards either clockwise or counterclockwise rotation in a single noise realization.
-Averaging over several realizations reveals the spontaneous nature of this rotation, with equal probability for both directions, yielding zero mean chirality (not shown).
+Nevertheless, particles still sometimes turn in the opposite direction due to rotational noise.
+Averaging over several realizations reveals the spontaneous nature of this rotation, with equal probability for both directions, yielding zero mean chirality [see Supplementary Note 2].